Nechja/Schemalyzer/README.md

 Foreign key differences include ON UPDATE/ON DELETE actions (e.g., `CASCADE`, `SET NULL`), ensuring JSON/YAML outputs expose cascading behavior changes alongside the constraint metadata.

+MySQL comparisons now track auto-increment attributes on columns in addition to data type, nullability, and defaults.
+Changes are visible in JSON/YAML outputs and result in `Column` differences.

 ### `validate` - Validate schema against a golden file

 Perfect for CI/CD pipelines.
 Returns exit code 0 if schemas match, 2 if they differ.